wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 Btw.DO NOT use opencore to boot what i uploaded

-You should use that usb memory to boot for check the change is saved
+You should use that usb stick to boot again for check the change is saved
 then use [propertree](https://github.com/ske1996/matebook-13-2019-oc-efi/raw/master/ProperTree.zip) to change kernel/add/quirks which is at EFI/OC/config.plist of ESP partition as this picture
 ![image](http://m.qpic.cn/psc?/V51Uqo3Z3KmDDj0bhEZH0ySaLy25K537/45NBuzDIW489QBoVep5mcbvyqMw5*Y0jP8mcu7Ee3hom9v.4vLrclVXlW1qZQR3tuWj.fDrSEOF5cBubLM5p6joREA5a6pqrLmFG0msz5yg!/b&bo=0AQsAgAAAAADJ*g!&rf=viewer_4)